Road Safety Manual

 GRSF (2009) also discussed the need to review and benchmark safety policies and interventions with other countries, and that this should lead to the commencement and implementation of reforms.
 This advice is equally relevant to road agencies attempting to implement new infrastructure policies.
 In order to focus attention to the highest priority areas, and to build capacity through doing, policies to address crashes at these locations can be addressed as a priority.
 Similarly, awareness of successful approaches adopted in other countries, and movement towards such approaches is a valuable method.

 Little guidance exists on the mechanisms for transforming road infrastructure safety policy into relevant standards and guidelines although Beagle, et al (2015) provide an example approach.
 Rather, there are a number of examples that highlight what can be achieved.
-Many countries have developed their own standards and guidelines, and in some cases these may be adopted for use in other countries (although as noted elsewhere, caution should be used where the context is different).
-Croft et al. (2010) provide some advice based on the development of national guidelines in Australia.
+Many countries have developed their own standards and guidelines, and in some cases, these may be adopted for use in other countries (although as noted elsewhere, caution should be used where the context is different).
+Croft et al. (2010) provides some advice based on the development of national guidelines in Australia.
 Some of the key elements from this process were that these were produced:

 • under the direction of a review panel or task force;